jeffwilcox/express-session-cosmosdb/README.md

 While using Express, you simply initialize a new instance of the `CosmosSessionStore` object with a set of properties, and your Cosmos DB will be used for storing the session.

+To protect keys, this sample code assumes you are using the npm `dotnev` and `.env` files.

 ```
+require('dotenv').config(); // load .env keys into process environment variables

 import express from 'express';
 import session from 'express-session';
 import CosmosSessionStore from '@jeffwilcox/express-session-cosmosdb';